Beach Volleyball (video game)

-Power Spike: Pro Beach Volleyball, known in Europe as Beach 'n Ball (Game Boy Color) or Beach Volleyball (PlayStation), is a video game developed by French studio Carapace Game Development and Spark, and published by Infogrames for Game Boy Color, PlayStation and Microsoft Windows in 2000-2001.
+Beach Volleyball, released as Beach 'n Ball on the Game Boy Color, and as Power Spike: Pro Beach Volleyball in North America, is a Volleyball video game developed by French studio Carapace Game Development and Spark Creative SARL, and published by Infogrames for Game Boy Color, PlayStation and Microsoft Windows in 2000.
+The game was released as part of the publisher's "V" series in Europe.

+Development

+The game was known as V-Beach Volleyball prior to its release in Europe.

 Reception

 The PC version received "mixed" reviews, while the PlayStation version received "generally unfavorable reviews", according to the review aggregation website Metacritic.
 Kathryn Renta of NextGen said, "There's only one volleyball game available on the PlayStation – and apparently, it's one too many.
 That's the sad truth about Power Spike.
 It could have been enjoyable, but the graphics are ugly, the music repetitive, and it's a chore to play."